 Drawings are held in Tallahassee, Florida at 10:59 PM EST on Wednesdays and Saturdays.
 To win the Powerball jackpot, you must match five main numbers between 1 and 69 and one Powerball drawn from a separate pool of 26.
 However, there are nine ways to win, with prizes starting at $4 for matching just the Powerball.
 See the Powerball Prizes page for a full list of the nine ways you could win a prize.

 Claiming a Powerball Prize

 In general, retailers are able to pay prizes of up to $600 in cash throughout most participating states.
 Above that value, the rules for claiming a Powerball prize vary from state to state, and it is worth noting that you must claim your prize in the state in which your ticket was purchased.

 Jackpot winners can choose to receive their winnings as a cash sum or can select an annuity option.
 The cash sum is lower than the advertised jackpot because it represents the amount of money available at the moment due to ticket sales.
 The annuity option, paid out in 30 payments over the course of 29 years (one payment is made shortly after claiming the prize), guarantees that the winner will receive the full amount advertised at the time they won.
 The Cash vs Annuity page has more details on the pros and cons of both options.

-If you played through an online lottery concierge service, non-jackpot prizes are paid into your player account.
-If you hit the top prize, the concierge service will contact you to guide you through the claims process and may arrange for you to visit the state in which the ticket was bought to collect the winnings in person.
+If you played online, non-jackpot prizes are paid into your player account.
+If you hit the top prize, a representative will contact you to guide you through the claims process.

 Tax on Powerball Prizes